nj-vs-vh/tasdmc/README.md

    and built from source following README instructions.
 Make sure that it is also activated (`sdanalysis_env.sh` is sourced) in the same environment `tasdmc` is installed in - README contains specific instructions on how to do it.
+   > :warning: `tasdmc` requires linked version of `sdanalysis`, older installations may not work!
 3. `sdgeant.dst`: data file containing pre-computed energy losses inside TA surface detector.
 It is used as a lookup table for detector response calculation to avoid running expensive Geant4 simulations for each MC run.